winthers/scriptincluder/README.md

 </head>
 ```

-And they will be replaces with script refrences to all files defined in the config.
+And they will be replaces with script references to all files defined in the config.

 ```html
 <head>